jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial.md

 #### VERPAT_base_model

-The `VERPAT_base_model` folder contains inputs and R script necessary to run the base scenario.
+The `VERPAT_base_model` folder contains inputs and R script necessary to run the base scenario, as described above ([Single Scenarios with VERPAT](#single-scenarios-with-verpat)).

 The `defs` folder holds the [model definition files](https://github.com/gregorbj/VisionEval/wiki/VERPAT-Inputs-and-Parameters#model-definition-files) while the `inputs` folder contains [inputs and parameters](https://github.com/gregorbj/VisionEval/wiki/VERPAT-Inputs-and-Parameters#input-files) needed for the modules.
 The `run_model.R` script calls each of the VERPAT modules in turn.

 #### Visualizer